sambuckwild/COVID-19/README.md

 # Exploratory Data Analysis

-After creating cleaned dataframes for each country, I started exploring the data by looking at  daily case incidence of COVID-19 over the past ten months of the pandemic for each country.
+After creating cleaned dataframes, I started exploring the data by looking at  daily case incidence of COVID-19 over the past ten months of the pandemic for each country.

 |                              |                                  |
 | ---------------------------- | -------------------------------- |